Hopac/Hopac/Docs/Programming.md

 >
 ```

+The above program starts three concurrent jobs, that print messages roughly 0.3
+seconds apart from each other, and waits for all three of the jobs to finish.

 Fork-Join Parallelism
 ---------------------

 In the previous section we saw various ways of starting and joining with jobs.
-There isn't really communication between the individual jobs in these examples.
+There isn't really any communication between the individual jobs in these
-Indeed, the strength of Hopac is in that it provides high-level primitives for
+examples.
+Indeed, the strength of Hopac is in that it provides high-level
-such communication among concurrent jobs.
-Nevertheless, the style of
+primitives for such communication among concurrent jobs.
+Nevertheless, the
-programming that consists of starting and joining with threads is also known as
+style of programming that consists of starting and joining with threads is also
-*fork-join parallelism* and is a convenient paradigm for expressing many
+known as *fork-join parallelism* and is a convenient paradigm for expressing
-parallel algorithms.
+many parallel algorithms.

 One of the goals for Hopac is to be able to achieve speedups on multicore
 machines.
 The primitives, such as channels, jobs (threads in CML) and